Our body has been designed to be survived. So, don’t kill yourself

-The way life expectancy is rising steadily in the recent time is an indication that we are not far away where people will cross 100 years with greater ease.
-Presently, in every 3 years, our life’s expectancy increases by one year.
+The way life expectancy is rising steadily in recent times is an indication that we are not far away from where people will cross 100 years with greater ease.
+Presently, every 3 years, our life expectancy increases by one year.

 The way medical sciences are working and researching, in fact, sooner than 2 decades, in every one year, our life expectancy will increase by a year.
-But, the greater challenge before us is how to increase the share of healthy lifespan (out of total increased life’s span), especially beyond 60 years.
+But, the greater challenge before us is how to increase the share of a healthy lifespan (out of the total increased life span), especially beyond 60 years.
 Today’s 60 will be tomorrow’s 90.

 Meaning thereby, people at the age of 90 years will exhibit the same fitness as we currently have at the age of 60.
 Irrespective of these developments, our responsivity to ensure healthy and positive aging will continue to rise in view of modern age maladies.

 For more articles – Click here